MalcolmA/Supreme/Readme.md

+**Supreme implemented Google NoCaptcha ReCaptcha.**
+-
-**Bot does not work at the moment, because Supreme implemented Google NoCaptcha ReCaptcha**
+**Bot does still work at the moment, because Captcha is not implemented in No-JS-Version of Supreme yet.**

 # Supreme Auto Checkout Bot
 Fully automated Bot which buys clothes at supremenewyork.com